keptn-contrib/dynatrace-service/documentation/sli-configuration.md

 While most users will use the dashboard approach it is important to understand how the general processing of SLIs works without dashboards.
 Dashboards give an additional convenience as the `sli.yaml` file doesn't need to be created or maintained by anybody as this information is extracted from a Dynatrace Dashboard.
 However - in very mature organizations the approach of using SLI & SLO YAML files instead of Dynatrace Dashboards is very likely.

-Thats why - lets give you some basic understanding of how SLIs work with the *dynatrace-service*.
+That is why - lets give you some basic understanding of how SLIs work with the *dynatrace-service*.

 The default SLI queries that come with the *dynatrace-service* are defined as follows and will be used in case you have not specified a custom `sli.yaml` or a Dynatrace dashboard: